USS Calhoun County

 USS LST-519 was a built for the US Navy in World War II.
-She was later renamed USS Calhoun County (LST-519), named after counties in eleven different U.S. states.
+It was later renamed USS Calhoun County (LST-519), named after counties in 11 different U.S. states.

 LST-519 was built by the Chicago Bridge & Iron Company in Seneca, Illinois.
-Her keel was laid on September 17, 1943 and was launched on January 25, 1944.
-Placed in partial commission status at Seneca on February 8, she proceeded down the Illinois River into the Mississippi River.
-She was later carried on down to the Naval base at Algiers, Louisiana, directly across from New Orleans, where she was fully commissioned on February 17, 1944.
+Its keel was laid on September 17, 1943, and it was launched on January 25, 1944.
+Placed in partial commission status at Seneca on February 8, it proceeded down the Illinois River into the Mississippi River.
+It later cruised down to the Naval base at Algiers, Louisiana, directly across from New Orleans, where it was fully commissioned on February 17, 1944.
 A Coast Guard crew trained the LST's Navy crew on this river cruise from Seneca while the ship was en route to Algiers.

 Operational history

 World War II

 Following shakedown training on the way to Camp Bradford in the Hampton Roads area of Virginia, additional personnel reported aboard for more shakedown training on the Chesapeake Bay.
 LST-519 departed the United States as part of Convoy UGS-36 for North Africa.

-On 1 April 1944, while off Cherchell, Algeria, the convoy was attacked by thirty Ju 88 and Do 214 bombers flying out of Southern France.
-Although all of the LST-519 guns fired at the enemy, the ship was not credited with downing any of the attacking German aircraft.
+On 1 April 1944, while off Cherchell, Algeria, the convoy was attacked by 30 Ju 88 and Do 214 bombers flying out of Southern France.
+The ship was not credited with sinking any of these aircraft.
 At Oran, USS LCT-148, a Landing Craft Tank, was secured to the main deck for transport to England.
-She arrived at Plymouth on May 11, 1944.
+It arrived at Plymouth on May 11, 1944.

-LST-519 received two battle stars in World War II, one for Convoy UGS-36 and the other for the D-Day landing at Juno Beach on June 6, 1944.
-She was employed in shuttling tanks, other vehicles, supplies and troops to France.
-After delivering tanks, trucks, ambulances, railroad cars, ammunition and other supplies to the beaches of Normandy, Seine River ports and to the other ports of France, LST-519 would return to England with wounded soldiers, damaged equipment or prisoners.
-Following the collapse of Germany, LST-519 was attached to the British 226th Section of the 25th Bomb Disposal Company, Corps of Royal Engineers.
-Her primary mission in May 1945 was to dispose of condemned ammunition from Kiel and Hamburg in deep water.
+LST-519 received two battle stars in World War II.
+One for Convoy UGS-36 and the other for the D-Day landing at Juno Beach on June 6, 1944.
+It was employed in shuttling tanks, other vehicles, supplies, and troops to France.
+After delivering tanks, trucks, ambulances, railroad cars, ammunition, and other supplies to the beaches of Normandy, Seine River ports, and the other ports of France, LST-519 returned to England with wounded soldiers, damaged equipment and prisoners.
+Following the collapse of Nazi Germany, LST-519 was attached to the British 226th Section of the 25th Bomb Disposal Company, Corps of Royal Engineers.
+The primary mission of LST-519, in May 1945, was to dispose of condemned ammunition from Kiel and Hamburg in deep water.

-LST-519 made fifty-three round trips across the English Channel, second only to one other American LST.
+LST-519 made 53 round trips across the English Channel, second only to one other American LST.
 After hostilities ceased, LST-519 departed Plymouth, England, on July 9, 1945, arriving in Norfolk, Virginia, on July 25, 1945.